uvarc/rc-learning/content/courses/fortran_introduction/building.md

 Object files are binary (machine language) but cannot be executed.
 They must be _linked_ into an executable by a program called a _linker_ (also called a _loader_).
 The linker is normally invoked through the compiler.
 The entire process of compiling and linking is called _building_ the executable.

 If not told otherwise a compiler will attempt to compile and link the source file(s) it is instructed to compile.
 If more than one file is needed to create the executable, linking will not work until all object files are available, so the compiler must be told to skip that step.

 For Unix compilers the `-c` option suppresses linking.
 The compiler must then be run again to build the executable from the object files.
 The linker option `-o` is used to name the binary something other than `a.out`.
 Unix and MacOS do not care about file extensions, but Windows will expect an executable to end in `.exe`.

+### Command Line

+For full control and access to more compiler options, we can build from the comm and line.
+For Linux and Mac this is a terminal application.
+On windows, use a command prompt for gcc.
+The Intel oneAPI distribution ships with an integrated command prompt in its folder in the applications menu; this command prompt is aw are of the location of the compiler executables and libraries.

 **Example**
 ```